samaaron/overtone/index.markdown

 * [Fabian Aussems](http://http://mozinator.eu/)
 * Christophe McKeon

-If you are interested in contributing to the project, join the [Overtone Google group](http://groups.google.com/group/overtone) and we can help you get started.
+We've got big ideas for Project Overtone, and we can use all the help we can get.
+Get in touch and start a conversation if you are interested in joining in.

 ## Download ##